kguba/anything_to_thread/README.md

    - The URL must be a valid YouTube video
    - The video must have captions available
    - The URL should be in the format: `https://www.youtube.com/watch?v=...` or `https://youtu.be/...`
-   - **New:** As soon as you enter a valid URL, a small video preview appears below the input field.
-The preview adapts to light/dark mode automatically.

 5. Select your preferred language:
    - 🇺🇸 English